 Contrary to the Western world, the weekends in Dubai take place on Fridays and Saturdays.
 This means the best nights to socialise are Thursday nights and Friday nights.
 On weekends the malls are open late and you can expect to be surrounded by shoppers until midnight.

-The crime rate in Dubai is almost non-existent and street crime in Dubai is almost unheard of.
+The crime rate in this city is almost non-existent and street crime in Dubai is almost unheard of.
 This is a very safe destination in the region and is great for solo travellers.